nhado401/nhado401.github.io/Project.md

 title: "Project"
 ---

-## Plant Pathology - Machine Learning on Microcontroller STM32 H743ZI2 (In Progress)
+## Plant Pathology - Machine Learning on Embedded System (In Progress)

 Create a deep learning model to classify diseases in apple trees and embed the weights of the pre-trained model into Microcontroller STM32 H7 board.